$L$-theory Characteristic Classes: Lg -theory Characteristic Classes and Bundle Lifting Problem

 \subsection{Characteristic Classes of Bundle Theory}

-Because of the equivalence of Ranicki's formulation and Wall's formulation of $L$-groups (e.g., see \cite{Ranicki1980}), it is obvious that the classes $k^q$ and $l^q$ of $\LL^q$ are equivalent to the Kervaire class and the $l$-class for the surgery space $G/TOP$.
+Because of the equivalence of Ranicki's formulation and Wall's formulation of $L$-groups, it is quite obvious that the classes $k^q$ and $l^q$ of $\LL^q$ are equivalent to the Kervaire class and the $l$-class for the surgery space $G/TOP$.